tejasautkar/dsalgo/LinkedListQList.md

 Reverse a linked list in groups of given size
 Detect loop in linked list
 Remove loop in linked list
-Find nth node from the end of linked list
-Function to check if a singly linked list is a palindrome Reverse alternate k node in a singly linked list Delete last occurrence of an item from linked list Rotate a linked list.
+Find nth node from the end of linked list -- Done Function to check if a singly linked list is a palindrome -- InProgress Reverse alternate k node in a singly linked list Delete last occurrence of an item from linked list Rotate a linked list.